Rallio67/language-model-agents/README.md

-# language-model-agents
-Experiments with generating opensource language model assistants

 # A new dataset for instruction tuning large language models
 The purpose of this dataset is to make it easy to convert a language model pretrained on large amounts of text into an instruction following model using a small amount of additional compute via finetuning or softprompt tuning.

 Many additional datasets are being prepared by various community members and will be incorporated into this dataset as we are able to verify the quality and formatting of the data.
+Our goal is to make helpful and non-toxic instruction tuned models available to anyone with a pretrained large language model.

+# Disclaimer
+These datasets contain synthetic data and in some cases data that includes humans trying to get the language model to say toxic/offensive/trolling things.
+If you are concerned about the presence of this type of material in the dataset please make sure you carefully inspect each of the entries and filter appropriately.
+Our goal is for the model to be as helpful and non-toxic as possible and we are actively evaluating ways to reduce or eliminate undesirable content from the instruction tuning datasets.

 # First dataset
 We have seen some promising capabilities from instruction tuning with the following mix of datasets that are derived from datasets available online.